Classical benchmarking for microwave quantum illumination: Classical benchmark for microwave QI

 \subsubsection{Source generated without an amplifier}

-An alternative benchmark for microwave QI is one where you begin by generating a high energy microwave coherent state, such as the output of a room temperature maser.
+An alternative benchmark for microwave QI starts by generating a high energy microwave coherent state, such as the output of a room temperature maser.
 By passing this state through an ultra-cold beamsplitter, the source may be energetically diminished, providing a suitable benchmark for QI, while the necessary introduction of environmental noise through the beam splitting process is minimised by ensuring the local ambient temperature, and thus the local ambient background, is small.
 The protocol, illustrated in Fig.~\ref{fig:roomCS}, is outlined as follows: